-Under the Railway Labor Act (RLA) employees may “decertify” a union and rid their work place of monopoly union representation.
+Under the Railway Labor Act, there is no procedure through which employees can simply get rid of a forced unionism clause in the contract between their employer and a union.
+However, airline and railway employees may “decertify” a union and rid their work place of both monopoly union representation and the forced unionism clause.
 The decertification process was streamlined in new rules issued on July 26, 2019, by the National Mediation Board (NMB), the federal agency that oversees elections under the RLA.
 See Decertification of Representatives here; see also here.

 The NMB’s rules now state in § 1206.5: “Decertification of representatives.
 Employees who no longer wish to be represented may seek to decertify the current representative of a craft or class in a direct election.
 The employees must follow the procedure outline[d] in § 1203.2.”

 Thus, railway and airline employees in a “craft or class” have the right to oust a union as their exclusive bargaining agent if: (1) a majority of the employees in a “craft or class” sign authorization cards clearly stating that they are opposed to the union’s representation; (2) an employee-petitioner files an application for “Investigation of Representational Dispute” with the NMB; and (3) a majority of voters votes against the union when the NMB holds the secret-ballot election.

 Authorization cards: An authorization card is a card or document signed by an employee stating that the employee desires to be represented by an organization or individual for collective bargaining purposes, or opposes an organization or individual’s representation.